NicholasSperry/RetinaSmartCamera/timelog.md

 ### 21st December 2020
 * *1 hour* Worked more on the cortical-to-retinal U-Net.
 Tried modifying the image sizes/padding but the results dont change much.
 * *4 hours* Working on the modified retinal image to full resolution image U-Net.

+### 22nd December 2020
+* *1 hour* Working on the presentation for project meeting

+### Total for Week 12: *17.5 hours*

+## Winter Break

+### 27th December 2020
+* *4.5 hours* Modified the cortical-to-retinal U-Net to work as a Generator and created a Discriminator to make a cortical-to-retinal GAN